Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 Scenario #2 is also quite unlikely…

-If the acquiring company was Autodesk, we would definitely have a #2 scenario, because that seems to be what Autodesk does.
-Thankfully for many people who use this software on a daily basis for their jobs, this is probably not the case.
+If the acquiring company were Autodesk, we would definitely have a #2 scenario, because that seems to be what Autodesk does.
+Thankfully, for many people who use this software on a daily basis for their jobs, this is probably not the case.

-That leaves us with Scenario #3 and #4.
+That leaves us with Scenarios #3 and #4.

 My money is on scenario #4.

-Without having any inside knowledge of either company, or knowing any of the people involved, I would venture to say that the people involved in RealityCapture are not in it just for the money (of course they like money, and of course when someone offers you a great deal, you take it).
+Without having any inside knowledge of either company or knowing any of the people involved, I would venture to say that the people involved in RealityCapture are not in it just for the money (of course, they like money, and of course, when someone offers you a great deal, you take it).
 I don’t expect that the cofounders of Capturing Reality, who are esteemed scholars and engineers themselves, would be interested in the idea of shutting down their product, which is currently an industry standard, in favor of “working for the man”.
-Of course, it is possible that they agreed to terms in this deal which no longer allows them the ability to control this – however, I find this idea unlikely.
+Of course, it is possible that they agreed to terms in this deal that no longer allow them the ability to control this; however, I find this idea unlikely.

 Conclusion: Unreal Engine + Quixel Metascans + RealityCapture = the Ultimate Simulation

 Looking at all the pieces, it seems like an obvious outcome.
-Unreal Engine 5 is so good, that it’s no longer possible to sculpt 3d models by hand – they have to be scanned, there is no other way around it.
+Unreal Engine 5 is so good that it’s no longer possible to hand-sculpt 3d models– they have to be scanned.
 How do we scan them?
-We need maximum quality, time is money; RealityCapture is most likely already being used extensively by Epic Games to create assets to put inside Unreal Engine.
-People will always need new assets to put into new games, so it makes sense to acquire Quixel, and to make all of those models free to use (Epic Games charges a 5% royalty when you use Unreal Engine, so they’ll make the money back eventually).
-For the next 3d models of objects, rooms, places, and even entire cities, it makes sense to own RealityCapture, and to integrate it as seamlessly as possible with Unreal Engine – the easier it is to create 3D worlds in Unreal Engine, the better the video games (and films, and other stuff) will be.
+We need maximum quality, and time is money.
+RealityCapture is most likely already being used extensively by Epic Games to create assets for Unreal Engine.
+People will always need new assets for games, so it makes sense to acquire Quixel and offer free models.
+Epic Games charges a 5% royalty when you use Unreal Engine, so they’ll make the money back eventually.
+For the next 3d models of objects, rooms, places, and even entire cities, it makes sense to own RealityCapture.
+Then, integrate it as seamlessly as possible with Unreal Engine.
+The easier it is to create 3D worlds in Unreal Engine, the better the video games and films will be.